Cheng-Ian-Liu/CORD-OVSC/README.md

 # ovsc

-define the configuration file for populating the flow rules to OVS programmatically
+This ONOS app is used for populating OVS flow rules programmatically (instead of manually) in order to implement VLAN-based SFC for E-CORD L2VPN Use Case

-example cfg file:
+Following is an example cfg file:

     {
     "apps" : {